What is autism?

-Autism spectrum disorder (ASD) is characterised by severe, permanent and profound developmental deficits that affect socialisation, communication, imagination and behaviour.
+Autism spectrum disorder (ASD) is a disease characterised by severe, permanent and profound developmental deficits that affect socialisation, communication, imagination and behaviour.
 The causes of autism are still unknown, but several theories have been put forward, such as genetic origins, altered brain connectivity or immune system disorders.
 Detecting autism early on in childhood affords the opportunity to start treatment at the earliest possible date and therefore minimise any symptoms.

 Autism Spectrum Disorder explained in first person

 The fact that they have received a diagnosis represents the first step in their treatment and therefore they can start to work, start to understand.